InjectiveLabs/docs/source/includes/_architecture.md

 ## Frontend Interface

-Injective Protocol is a fully decentralized protocol which allows for individuals to access the protocol in a permisssionless manner.
+Injective Protocol is a fully decentralized protocol which allows for individuals to access the protocol in a permissionless manner.
 Injective provides an open-source sample frontend interface which individuals or companies can run locally or host on a web-server to interface with the protocol.
 This interface is also deployed on IPFS.

 # Injective Chain

-The Injective Chain is an fully-decentralized sidechain relayer network which serves as a layer-2 derivatives platform, trade execution coordinator \(TEC\), and decentralized orderbook.
+The Injective Chain is a fully decentralized sidechain relayer network which serves as a layer-2 derivatives platform, trade execution coordinator \(TEC\), and decentralized orderbook.
 The consensus is Tendermint-based and the core protocol logic is implemented through Cosmos-SDK modules.

 ## Layer-2 Scalability